 1. Quality of the Secondary Data

-A study conducted with primary methods is monitored by the researchers themselves to a large extent.
+The researchers conduct their own study using primary methods.
 In contrast, this is not the case for data obtained from other sources (secondary sources).
 For this reason, the quality of secondary research should be carefully evaluated, as the origin of the information may be suspect.

 Companies and researchers that rely on secondary data for decision-making need to closely examine the authenticity and reliability of the information by investigating the way the data was collected, analysed, and interpreted.

-It is important to be cautious while using secondary data that has been attained in the past.
-Out of date information can be of limited use to researchers who are conducting researches in the fast-changing markets and research areas.
+Out-of-date information can be of limited use to researchers conducting research in fast-changing markets and research areas.

 3. Missing Information